Class Notes for January-February 2023

 We’ve organized several Zoom sessions already.
 One featured a fascinating summary of developments at WYBC from the late ’60s to today, presented by Ken Devoe ’69, who currently serves on the station’s Board of Governors.
 In another, a highly regarded industry researcher shared his data describing current trends in radio — and their implications for the future.
 A recent session focused on what current WYBC student members are doing.
 Spoiler alert: they have created a robust internet radio station: WYBC X.

 We invite classmates to attend these lively sessions.
 Everyone is welcome — you don’t have to be a WYBC alum to attend.
-Our latest Zoom on May 19, 2024 reviewed that pivotal period in the late ’60s when we were there.
+Our Zoom on May 19, 2024 reviewed that pivotal period in the late ’60s when we were there.
 Guest panelists included ’71 classmates Mitch Kapor and Tim Powell.
+See this and other past episodes on our YouTube channel.
 Watch this space for future events.
 For details, email our group organizer, Kevin McKean ’74 kevin@mckeanmedia.com

 This is not a fund-raising endeavor.
 It’s just an opportunity for us to re-connect and discuss WYBC and related developments in the media.